 POSITION 2007-03 - Watch Stander’s Fatigue and Task-based Manning

-SUPPORT flag state implementation and enforcement of new IMO requirements under IMO resolution A.1047, Principles of Minimum Safe Manning, SOLAS Chapter V/14, Ships’ Manning, and ISM revision to Chapter 6, placing responsibility on owners for proper manning under all operational conditions.
+SUPPORT flag state implementation of IMO resolution A.1047, Principles of Minimum Safe Manning, into vessel manning documents and enforcement of SOLAS Chapter V/14, Ships’ Manning, and ISM revision to Chapter 6, placing responsibility on owners for proper manning under all operational conditions.

 POSITION 2007-06 - Seaman’s Manslaughter Act